 Ivor Tiefenbrun MBEFounder and Honorary President

-Diagnosed with ulcerative colitis in 2002, his personal experience prompted him to set up C3.
+Diagnosed with ulcerative colitis in 2002, Ivor’s personal experience prompted him to set up C3.

 Ivor lectures extensively on business, design, manufacturing methodologies, marketing and strategy at Universities, Think Tanks, research establishments and businesses, and business events and conferences.
 He is an occasional columnist for various publications, business mentor and consultant to manufacturing businesses around the world.

 His personal interests include helping people, manufacturing and engineering, boating, history, current affairs and economics, music, reading and the arts.

 Roy is a solicitor working in the affordable housing and care sector based in Glasgow.

 He has a keen interest in the not for profit sector and has served as a Director with East Renfrewshire Chamber of Commerce.

 He was diagnosed with Ulcerative Colitis in 2009.

 Roy has been a Trustee of C3 since 2013 and was appointed as Chair in July 2016.